Fnatinflation/speciale/readme.md

 feature|json|A json object of a feature.
 Features can be input to the http component, in order to send the feature to the novice.

 #### Fields:
+Fields can be accessed by double-clicking nodes.

 Field | Type | Description |Required
 --- | --- | --- |---|
 Name|string|Sets the name of the export in the Node-Red editor|Optional
 </details>

+## Example